lincolngill/ansible_pishop/roles/gocv/README.md

 Tasks:
 * Installs `git` and `screen`
 * Gets the gocv module - Which includes the OpenCV make file
 * Runs a shell script in a detached screen to run the `make` steps (Takes a long time)
-* Sets up a couple of gocv examples

 The `make` steps are run from a script that runs in a detached `screen` session on the target.
 The script takes a long time.
 You can leave it running and `ssh` to the target and reattached to the screen session to check on progress: